konflux-ci/build-definitions/task/build-paketo-builder/0.1/README.md

-# build-paketo-ubi-builder task
+# build-paketo-builder task

-The `build-paketo-ubi-builder` task builds the [ubi builder image](https://github.com/paketo-community/builder-ubi-base) for paketo using as input the [builder.toml](https://buildpacks.io/docs/reference/config/builder-config/) file.
+The `build-paketo-builder` task builds a builder image (e.g. https://github.com/paketo-community/builder-ubi-base) for paketo using as input the [builder.toml](https://buildpacks.io/docs/reference/config/builder-config/) file.
 The image is build using the pack tool packaged part of the [paketo-container](https://github.com/konflux-ci/paketo-container/) image.
 The task also produces the SBOM which is signed and added to the image.

 ## Parameters